Near Norton in Runnels County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Settlements & Settlers • War, Texas Independence.
 A significant historical year for this entry is 1870.

 Location.
 31° 50.203′ N, 100° 12.094′ W. Marker is near Norton, Texas, in Runnels County.
-Marker is on State Highway 158, 0.3 miles east of County Road 297, on the right when traveling east.
+It is on State Highway 158 0.3 miles east of County Road 297, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Norton TX 76865, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-W.H.
-Brown (approx. 0.4 miles away); Townsite of Marie (approx. 4.3 miles away); Town of Norton (approx. 5 miles away); Bronte (approx. 6.1 miles away); First Baptist Church (approx. 6.3 miles away); First Methodist Church (approx. 6.3 miles away); Fort Chadbourne C.S.A. / Texas Civil War Frontier Defense (approx. 6.4 miles away); Bronte Depot (approx. 6˝ miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: W.H.
+Brown (approx. 0.4 miles away); Townsite of Marie (approx. 4.3 miles away); Town of Norton (approx. 5 miles away); Bronte (approx. 6.1 miles away); First Baptist Church (approx. 6.3 miles away); First Methodist Church (approx. 6.3 miles away); Fort Chadbourne C.S.A. / Texas Civil War Frontier Defense (approx. 6.4 miles away); Bronte Depot (approx. 6½ miles away).
 Touch for a list and map of all markers in Norton.

 Also see . . .
 Maverick, TX.
-From the Texas State Historical Association’s “Handbook of Texas Online”.
+From the Texas State Historical Associations “Handbook of Texas Online”.
 (Submitted on June 19, 2016.)

 Credits.
-This page was last revised on November 28, 2020.
+This page was last revised on January 13, 2026.
 It was originally submitted on June 19, 2016, by Duane Hall of Abilene, Texas.
-This page has been viewed 561 times since then and 44 times this year.
+This page has been viewed 1,457 times since then and 85 times this year.
 Photos: 1, 2, 3. submitted on June 19, 2016, by Duane Hall of Abilene, Texas.
+4. submitted on January 13, 2026, by Richard Hawkins of Phelan, California.